VirtuFinancial/FixClient/README.md

 This branch is the home of all future development.
 The initial main difference between this and the legacy 4.x branch is that the data dictionary is now built on the FIX Orchestra standard.
 * Download the latest release [5.0.0-pre-release-2](https://github.com/GaryHughes/FixClient/releases/tag/v5.0.0-pre-release-2)

+* The libraries FIX Client is built upon are available via nuget [here](https://www.nuget.org/packages?q=Geh.Fix).
+    * Documentation for Fix.Dictionary can be found [here](Fix.Dictionary/README.md).
+    * Sample code can be found in the [Examples.](https://github.com/GaryHughes/FixClient/tree/master/Examples)

 ### Legacy
 This branch maintains historic functionality including ITG/Virtu specific data dictionary customisation.
 * Download the latest stable release [4.0.0](https://github.com/GaryHughes/FixClient/releases/tag/v4.0.0)